Skip to main content

 To uninstall a Jira Cloud site:

-1. In the GitGuardian platform, navigate to the Integrations page
+1. In the GitGuardian platform, navigate to the Sources integration page

-2. Click on the Jira Cloud card in the Ticketing section
+2. Click Edit next to Jira Cloud in the Ticketing section

-3. Click on the bin icon next to the Jira Cloud site to be uninstalled
+3. Click the bin icon next to the Jira Cloud site to uninstall

-4. Confirm by clicking on the Yes, uninstall button in the confirmation modal Jira Cloud uninstall
+4. Confirm by clicking Yes, uninstall in the confirmation modal Jira Cloud uninstall

 That's it!
 Your Jira Cloud site is now uninstalled.